noyah81/cougars/README.md

 ## [Project Plan](https://docs.google.com/document/d/12MikN6erqEzmTGDvZh2lsmTSRd4t44Dd1UiFS7VQ7ao/edit?usp=sharing)

-# Scrum Master Grading chicken
+# Scrum Master Grading
-20/20 why
+20/20

 ## A. Completed Tickets & Scrumboard
 -Data Stuff: Calvin collected sample data that will be implemented on website through integration.
 This data will be extracted and used to provide information for the user on when it's extracted.